YetundeRotimi/YetundeRotimi.github.io/_pages/cv.md

 **Organization:** A2 – Forest Technology (Society of American Foresters)
 - Serving as group admin in the SAF online community powered by Tradewing.
-- Recording all notes duringvirtual or in-person meetings of the WG.
+- Recording all notes during virtual or in-person meetings of the Working group.

 **High Country Conservation Advocates** [2022] [**https://www.hccacb.org/news/labor-day-stewardship-weekend-recap**](https://www.hccacb.org/news/labor-day-stewardship-weekend-recap)